Why do your gel nails keep chipping?

 - Shake your topcoat at the start of the appointment and allow the gel to settle

-- Paint the topcoat on two nails at a time then cure making sure to paint it the teeniest bit beyond where you started to apply the product around the cuticle and sidewalls to seal it
+- Paint the top coat on two nails at a time, then cure, making sure to paint it the teeniest bit beyond where you started to apply the product around the cuticle and sidewalls to seal it

 - Cap the edge just before you put the hands in the lamp to ensure no shrinkage has occurred away from the free-edge

 It’s simple; you need a top-quality lamp to properly penetrate the gel to make it stick to your client’s nail bed!